Surface flotillas of the Kriegsmarine: Minesweeper flotillas

 Minesweeper flotillas were organized into over forty flotillas for the regular minesweepers, as well as thirty five auxiliary minesweeper units.
 A third category of flotilla existed for the Sperrbrecher "mine barrage" craft.
 The first minesweeper flotilla of the Kriegsmarine was formed in 1936 from pre-existing units of the Reichsmarine which had maintained two minesweeper and one auxiliary minesweeper flotilla during the inter-war years.
 The first auxiliary minesweeper flotilla was formed shortly afterwards in October 1937.

 Minesweeper flotillas were considered administrative units, operating from shore offices, and did not maintain a standard flagship as was the case with the destroyer flotillas.
 The standard rank for a minesweeper flotillas commander was that of Korvettenkapitän.

 Attack boat flotillas

 The Kriegsmarine authorized twenty five Schnellboot flotillas for formation during the Second World War, of which fourteen were eventually established.
 The German Navy also maintained an attack boat training division (Schnellboots-Lehr-Division) consisting of four training flotillas.
 In November 1943, the 3rd, 7th, 21st, 22nd, and 24th S-boat flotillas were consolidated into the 1st S-Boat Division (1.
 Schnellbootsdivision).

-The standard S-boat flotilla consisted of six attack boats, although some flotillas operated in excess of twelve.
+The standard S-boat flotilla consisted of eight boats in 1939-40 (established strength often exceeding operational strength through maintenance or attrition), although some flotillas later in the war operated as few as six or in excess of twelve.
 Flotillas were commanded by officers ranked as Kapitänleutnant while S-boat divisions were commanded by those ranked Fregattenkapitän.